 The day after President Donald Trump announced his executive orders to advance the Keystone XL and Dakota Access oil pipelines, the Dow Industrial Average soared to a record-breaking 20,000.
-Earlier within that same month, other groundbreaking news hit — that 2016 was the latest record-breaking hottest year on record, that a majority of primates around the world face an extinction crisis, and that the first bee in the continental U.S. had been added to the Endangered Species List.
+Earlier within that same month, other groundbreaking news hit — that 2016 was the latest record-breaking hottest year on record, that a majority of primates around the world face an extinction crisis, and that the first bee in the continental United States had been added to the Endangered Species List.
 (Since then, a U.N. assessment finds that pollinator decline is a global trend with nearly 40% of invertebrates facing extinction and threatening the security of the world’s food supply).

 What a powerful illustration of the contrast between the leadership that the global ecosystem needs and the dominant leadership paradigm orchestrating what Mark Carney, Chair of the Financial Stability Board, describes as the “tragedy of the horizon.”
 Interestingly, the business-as-usual perspective celebrating investment in carbon-based economic infrastructure reflects a short-sighted orientation that also is driving businesses to fail at higher rates than their twentieth-century peers and is norming decision-making practices that result in MBA CEOs being a greater risk to business success than those without MBAs.